The 7 Chords Every Guitar Player Should Know (And Learn First)

 #3.
 Press the string with the tips (pad) of your fingers

-In order to get chord notes to ring out clearly, pressing down on the string with your fingertip allows you to apply the most amount of pressure.
+To get chord notes to ring out clearly, pressing down on the string with your fingertip allows you to apply the most amount of pressure.

 Fair warning: your fingers will be very sore at first.
 Good news?
 They get tough pretty quickly though when you practice daily.